craigsw86/DAE/6months/project_2/hipaa_checklist_project/docs/Risk_Communication.md

 - Conduct quarterly security awareness training for all staff.
 - Review and update access controls and policies at least annually.
 - Maintain and review automated monitoring and alerting systems.

+*This section summarizes the most important risk findings and recommendations for the project.*

 ---